 Beneath the Canopy: Unveiling the Secrets of Soil in the Spey Valley

-Nestled within the picturesque Spey Valley, above the flood plains that occasionally swell with the river's embrace, our community thrives in harmony with the land.
+Nestled within the picturesque Spey valley, above the flood plains that occasionally swell with the river's embrace, our community thrives in harmony with the land.
 As I embark on the journey of documenting our connection to this rich landscape, my articles begin with an exploration of the foundational realm beneath our feet – the soil.

 Soil, a dynamic blend of minerals, organic matter, living organisms, gas, and water, is a critical provider of ecosystem services.
 The textured tapestry of clay, silt, and sand, akin to an artist's palette, paints the canvas of the earth.
 Layers of soil, known as horizons, weave together in intricate patterns, revealing the dynamic and diverse nature of this living system.